 A friend of mine tells a true story of embarking on a cycle tour to Broken Hill.
 Somewhere out in remote NSW he set up a bush camp and had retired for the night.
 He was suddenly woken by the sound of his tyre blowing out.
 He stuck his head out of the tent to see a bright light shining, and then a shot passed close by him

 He started SCREAMING out "stop shooting" and lay flat!
-Then he heard someone say "showtime, it's a cyclist".
+Then he heard someone say "!!
+BAN ME NOW FOR SWEARING !!, it's a cyclist".
 Followed by the sound of a car roaring off.

 In the morning he discovered his tyre flat, but also a bullet hole through the rim!
 The shooters had probably picked out his wheel reflectors and thought they had a 'bonza roo' in the crosshairs